 Even Jerome dictated his writing to a scribe.
-Since the printing press had not been invented, all books were hand copied on papyrus, a primitive form of paper.
+Since the printing press had not been invented, all books were hand copied on papyrus, a primitive form of paper, or on animal skin.
 Some scribes were professional, some semi-professional, others were amateurs with various levels of skill.

 Various manuscript discoveries indicate that the codex was the widely established Christian practice by the early second century.
 (The Heresy of Orthodoxy, Michael J. Kruger and Andreas J. Kostenberger, p.
 193.)

 And so codices of the Bible were widely copied and distributed throughout the Roman Empire.
 Wherever Christian churches were founded, the texts quickly followed.
 And you would expect this to happen because the public reading of Bible texts made up the major portion of the services at that time.
 In 1 Tim.
 4:13 Paul tells Timothy to devote himself to the public reading of Scripture.

 Detractors of the Bible try to tell us that the copyists were all amateurs who made so many mistakes that we cannot know what the original words of the Bible were.
 But this is not true: